dathtohn/sms_journal/README.md

 2013-05-06

+Set-up
 - Set up heroku
+- SSL in production = true
+M
 - Updated model associations
+V
+- Header and error messages partials
+C
 - New user sign-up finished
-- Set up rspec
+Tests
 - New user sign-up (need to do verification tests)
 - Started user pages
-- SSL in production = true
 - Adjusted Bcrypt for faster rspec tests
 - FactoryGirl to help with user creation for tests